Alzheimer's Documentary Series

 Those are the things we're looking for right now.

-(light upbeat music) >>Kim was diagnosed with early onset Alzheimer's at the young age of 50, and she's living well with it.
+(gentle music continues) >>Kim was diagnosed with early onset Alzheimer's at the young age of 50, and she's living well with it.

 My name is Robert Reid, and we're both 56.